nalutm/nalutm/README.md

 ### About me

 - 👩🏽‍🎓 Graduating in Analysis and Systems Development
-- 💻 Studying Algorithms and Data Structure, MongoDB, NodeJS, TypeScript, React.
+- 💻 Studying Algorithms and Data Structure, MongoDB, PostgreSQL, NodeJS, TypeScript, React.
 - 📚 Bachelor of Veterinary Medicine engaged for years in scientific research and academic projects, I believe knowledge transforms lives.

 ##